ibm-cloud-docs/cloud-object-storage/tutorials/static-website.md

 - {: hide-dashboard} An account for the {{site.data.keyword.cloud_notm}} Platform
 - An instance of {{site.data.keyword.cos_full_notm}}
-- Content in fixed form, like text (HTML would be perfect) and image files.
+- Content in fixed form, like text (HTML would be perfect), and image files

 Check that you have the access as appropriate to either the instance of {{site.data.keyword.cos_full_notm}} you will be using or the proper [permissions](/docs/cloud-object-storage?topic=cloud-object-storage-iam-bucket-permissions) for the buckets you will be using for this tutorial.
 {: console}